Brighton's Victorian Sewers

 Then in 1750, huckster Dr. Richard Russell suggested that the waters of Brighton could cure all manner of ailments, and the bourgeoisie of London started making a beeline for the coast.
 With the sudden influx of wealth demanding a commensurate amount of luxury, clearly something had to be done about the local sewage issue, yet all through the mid-1800s, most of Brighton’s sewage simply drained into cesspools at the backs of houses.
 It was not until 1860 that the town council resolved to build a system that would drain into the sea properly.

 Raw sewage was still flowing from the aging tunnels right into the sea until the 1990s.
-Today, the sewers are still in use as raw waste canals, and the organization responsible for the historic shitholes, Southern Water, does lead tours through them.
-Visitors are advised to wear sensible shoes and prepare themselves for the stench of both excrement and raw history.
+Today, the sewers are still in use as raw waste canals.
+The utility company Southern Water once operated tours through the tunnels, but those are no longer available.